 - RxHope allows patients and their providers to apply for PAPs offered by hundreds of manufacturers, and to find information on programs offered by the state and federal government, as well as pharmaceutical companies.
 The Patient Assistance Information section of the site provides data about particular products and companies.

 - BenefitsCheckUp is a service of the National Council on Aging.
-It has an online screening tool that searches over 2,000 public and private benefits programs.
+It has an online screening tool that searches over 2,500 public and private benefits programs.
 Many of these programs can help certain qualified people ages 55 and older pay for some costs of prescription drugs, health care, utilities, and other essential items or services.
 Benefits Check Up can also be reached at 1-800-794-6559.